Aging is the progressive loss of physiological functions that increases the probability of death.

 The situation is quite different in perennials.
 Throughout their lives, woody perennials (trees) produce new vascular tissue, leaves, and flowers each year.
 They do not show marked signs of aging, although their rate of growth may decline over the years.
 Finally, disease or inability to support their ever-increasing size against wind or snow load lead to their death.

 This picture (courtesy of Walter Gierasch) is of bristlecone pines (Pinus longaeva) growing in the White Mountains of eastern California.
-Tree-ring analysis shows that some of these trees are almost 5000 years old.
+Tree-ring analysis shows that some of these trees are more than 4000 years old.
 But note that no living cells in the tree are more than a few years old.

 Even so, how have long-lived plants like these avoided the accumulation — over years of DNA replication as their cells divided — of deleterious mutations that would reduce fitness and life span?
 Perhaps it is because the cells in plant meristems, where all growth begins [View] are stem cells which divide slowly and like all stem cells, asymmetrically; that is, producing one daughter that will remain a stem cell and one that will begin a phase of rapid mitosis and eventually differentiate into the mature tissues of the plant.
 If (and this is as yet only a speculation) the division of a meristematic stem cell is asymmetric with respect to the segregation of DNA strands; that is, the stem cell retains the immortal strands of DNA while the cell destined to produce more tissues receives the newly-replicated strands, this would provide an additional mechanism to protect the genome as the years go by.